-- Prompt recognition of adverse events and appropriate treatment are essential to minimise life-threatening complications.
-Systemic high-dose corticosteroids with or without additional immunosuppressive therapy may be required for the management of severe irARs.1 - Please refer to the nivolumab SmPC (and ipilimumab SmPC if you are using a combination therapy) for guidelines on treatment. - Report any suspected adverse reaction to the National Health Authority in accordance with the national reporting system - Patients should be monitored continuously (at least up to 5 months after the last dose) as an adverse reaction with nivolumab or nivolumab in combination with ipilimumab may occur at any time during or after discontinuation of therapy.1 - If immunosuppression with corticosteroids is used to treat an adverse reaction, a taper of at least one month duration should be initiated upon improvement1, as rapid tapering may lead to worsening or recurrence of the adverse reaction.1 - Nivolumab or nivolumab in combination with ipilimumab should not be resumed while the patient is receiving immunosuppressive doses of corticosteroids or other immunosuppressive therapy.1 - When nivolumab is administered in combination with ipilimumab, if either agent is withheld, the other agent should also be withheld.
-If dosing is resumed after a delay, either the combination treatment or nivolumab monotherapy could be resumed based on the evaluation of the individual patient.
-1 - In addition to when reported in the following tables for treatment modifications, the treatment with nivolumab or nivolumab in combination with ipilimumab must be permanently discontinued for 1: - Any severe (Grade 3) irAR that recurs (withhold treatment if it is the first occurrence) - Any life threatening (Grade 4) irAR - Any grade 2 or 3 irAR that persists despite treatment modifications - Grade 3 myocarditis - Inability to reduce corticosteroid dose to 10 mg prednisone (8 mg methylprednisolone) or equivalent per day
+- Prompt recognition of adverse events and appropriate treatment are essential to minimise life-threatening complications.1 - Systemic high-dose corticosteroids with or without additional immunosuppressive therapy may be required for the management of severe irARs.
+If immunosuppression with corticosteroids is used to treat an adverse reaction, a taper of at least one month duration should be initiated upon improvement1, as rapid tapering may lead to worsening or recurrence of the adverse reaction1.
+Nivolumab or nivolumab in combination with ipilimumab should not be resumed while the patient is receiving immunosuppressive doses of corticosteroids or other immunosuppressive therapy.1 - Atypical responses (i.e., an initial transient increase in tumour size or small new lesions within the first few months followed by tumour shrinkage) have been observed.
+It is recommended to continue treatment with nivolumab for clinically stable patients with initial evidence of disease progression until disease progression is confirmed.1 - Patients should be monitored continuously (at least up to 5 months after the last dose) as an adverse reaction with nivolumab or nivolumab in combination with ipilimumab may occur at any time during or after discontinuation of therapy. - Please refer to the nivolumab SmPC (and ipilimumab SmPC if you are using a combination therapy) for guidelines on treatment.
+When nivolumab is administered in combination with ipilimumab, if either agent is withheld, the other agent should also be withheld.
+If dosing is resumed after a delay, either nivolumab monotherapy or the combination treatment may be resumed based on the evaluation of the individual patient.1 - In addition to the treatment modifications in the following tables, treatment with nivolumab or nivolumab in combination with ipilimumab must be permanently discontinued for1: - Any severe (Grade 3) irAR that recurs - Any life-threatening (Grade 4) irAR - At first onset of Grade 3 irARs: pneumonitis, diarrhoea/colitis (combination treatment only), elevation in AST/ALT/bilirubin, adrenal insufficiency, or myocarditis - Any Grade 2 or 3 irAR that persists despite treatment modifications - Inability to reduce corticosteroid dose to 10 mg prednisone (8 mg methylprednisolone) or equivalent per day

-Immune Related Adverse Reactions and Treatment Modifications
+Immune-Related Adverse Reactions and Treatment Modifications